To view more before and after photos, please visit our "Gallery" page.

 This procedure is a serious surgery and patients must understand that if they do not follow instructions they can have a serious, even fatal, outcome.
 Please follow your surgeon's instructions and always stay in touch with him.

-Because of the surgery, there can be loss of blood supply to the skin that can cause necrotic tissue or dead skin.
+Because of the surgery, there can be the loss of blood supply to the skin that can cause necrotic tissue or dead skin.
 This requires further surgery to remove the necrotic tissue and allow the tissue to heal and close.
 One of the causes of necrotic tissue is smoking, which must be stopped prior to the surgery.

 Patients who are diabetics have a higher chance of infection, and your surgeon may not agree to do your surgery if your blood sugar is not controlled.